 Real-time video

 Today, many devices handle video streaming via 802.11 wireless LAN.
 Most of them are not latency sensitive.
 However, some video applications require low latency capability, when the application provides interactive play.
-Example of such applications includes VR/AR, and video cable replacement [3].
+Example of such applications includes AR/VR, and video cable replacement [3].

 In many of these cases, the latency requirements are derived from the video frame rate.
 As of today, 60Hz framerate is commonly used, i.e., 16.7msec per frame.
 However, it is possible that the video rendering system would migrate to high frame rate solution, i.e., 120Hz which resulting in 8.33 msec per frame, etc., in the future.